 If a driver leaves the scene of an auto accident without stopping and fulfilling his or her legal obligations, it is the crime of hit-and-run.
-Texas takes hit-and-run crimes seriously, penalizing perpetrators with consequences such as hefty fines and potential jail or prison time.
+Hit-and-run laws in Texas are serious, penalizing perpetrators with consequences such as hefty fines and potential jail or prison time.

-As a driver, it is important to know Texas’ hit-and-run laws to stay out of legal trouble.
-It can also help you understand your rights if you become the victim of a hit-and-run accident.
+As a driver, it is important to know hit-and-run laws in Texas to stay out of legal trouble.
+Texas hit and run laws can be vast and hard to read and sometimes a car accident lawyer is the right personal to call.
+A Texas car accident lawyer can also help you understand your rights if you become the victim of a hit-and-run accident.

 Motor vehicle drivers have dozens of responsibilities they accept when they get behind the wheel.
 One of these duties in Texas is to stop at the scene of any accidents.
 State law requires you to pull over immediately after getting into a car accident, whether the vehicle you struck is occupied or unoccupied.
 You must park as close as you safely can to the scene of the collision and check for injuries.
 State law requires you to do your best to assist anyone with injuries, such as by calling the police or offering the victim a ride to the nearest hospital.